Florida School Shooter Nikolas Cruz Linked to White Supremacist Group

 Nikolas Cruz, the 19-year-old gunman at the center of Wednesday’s school shooting that killed 17 people, is a member of the white supremacist group Republic of Florida (ROF), a spokesperson for the group claimed Thursday.
+Police in Tallahassee, where ROF is based, have not found a connection, but they are “still doing some work,” a spokesperson told the Tallahassee Democrat.

 Jordan Jereb, a self-described “right-wing extremist nut,” told the Anti-Defamation League that Cruz traveled from his home in South Florida to train with the ROF near Tallahassee at least once.
 The ROF, which describes itself as a “white civil rights organization,” holds paramilitary drills for its members and has posted videos of them online.